 - you have the right to be told if we have made a mistake whilst processing your data and we will self-report breaches to the Commissioner.

-For more information about your rights, please read the attached guidance.
+For more information about your rights, read:

 If you wish to exercise your information rights, this request can be made in writing by completing the Information Rights Form application form.
 Please provide as much detail as possible about the information you require, mark your request as ‘Information Rights Request’ and send it to the address provided.